gabGalera/shoppingCartSpringBootAPI/README.md

 # shoppingCartSpringBootAPI
 A shopping cart CRUD operations API made for a Bootcamp from Dio and TQI.
+The main tecnologies are: Java, Spring Boot, StreamAPI.